-Japanese Iris – Hardy down to zone 5, it has very large flowers at 4 to 8 inches across.
+Japanese Iris – Hardy down to zone 5, Japanese iris has very large flowers at 4 to 8 inches (10-20 cm.) across.
 It prefers moist soil and likes quite a bit of acidity.

-Yellow Flag – Hardy down to zone 5, this iris likes very wet soil and produces striking yellow flowers but can become invasive.
+Yellow Flag – Hardy down to zone 5, yellow flag iris likes very wet soil and produces striking yellow flowers but can become invasive.

-Dutch Iris – Hardy down to zone 5, this iris prefers well drained soil and is a good choice for rock gardens.
+Dutch Iris – Hardy down to zone 5, Dutch iris prefers well drained soil and is a good choice for rock gardens.

-Siberian Iris – As the name suggests, this iris is very cold hardy, performing well all the way down to zone 2.
+Siberian Iris – As the name suggests, Siberian iris is very cold hardy, performing well all the way down to zone 2.
 Its flowers come in a wide variety of colors.